ToolJet/ToolJet/docs/docs/how-to/use-s3-presigned-url-to-upload-docs.md

 - From the `Action` dropdown, choose `Show Alert`.
 - The `Message` can be of your choice, in this example lets write the message as: `Image uploaded successfully`.

-Once the query has been created, choose the desired bucket and click on **Upload file** button in the app and upload your desired file in your bucket.
+Once the query has been created, choose the desired bucket, click on the **Upload file** button in the app, and upload your desired file to your bucket.

 </div>